Black-Sage-Solutions/shale/README.md

 With using the `shards` cmd, the `Shale` target will need to be specified.
 As well the `XUTIL_DEFINE_FUNCTIONS` will need to be included for the build:

 	shards run Shale --define=XUTIL_DEFINE_FUNCTIONS

+For performance, include the `--release` flag in the build/run cmd:

+	shards run Shale --release --define=XUTIL_DEFINE_FUNCTIONS

 ## License